macedotavares/obsidian-utilities/README.md

 ### journal_tag
 The tag that will be appended to your journal entries.
 Without the octothorpe. (eg. "journal")

+### related_ignore_words
+Common and irrelevant words that you wish to exclude from the match criteria.
+Separated by spaces.

+### related_max_results
+How many results to return.

 ### searches_heading
 The H2 heading that will be created/appended to inside your daily notes.
 Without the octothorpe. (eg. "Google Searches")